jonkit/jonkit.github.io/rss.md

 This feed will only contain photos.
 [Subscribe](/atom-photo.xml)

-### Subscribe to the snippets feed
+### Subscribe to the microblog feed

 This feed will only contain my brief snippets on the Briefly page.
-[Subscribe](/atom-briefly.xml)
+[Subscribe](/atom-microblog.xml)

 ### Subscribe to everything